Laura Citarella

 Laura Citarella (born 1981) is an Argentine film director and producer.
 She has been noted as an emerging voice of the "New Argentine Cinema movement" or el Nuevo Cine Argentino.
-She is a core producer at the indie production company El Pampero Cine, and produced La flor, which at 868 minutes, currently holds the record for the longest running Argentine film in history.
+She is a core producer at the indie production company El Pampero Cine, which she cofounded in 2002, and produced La flor, which at 868 minutes, currently holds the record for the longest running Argentine film in history.

 Early life and education

-Citarella was born in 1981 in La Plata, Argentina.
+Citarella was born in 1981 in La Plata, Argentina, and grew up Trenque Lauquen, 444 km (276 mi) from Buenos Aires City.
+Her work is heavily inspired by the summers spent in her hometown.
 She completed high school at Carlos N. Vergara in La Plata, Argentina and went on to attend the Universidad del Cine, from which she graduated with a degree in film directing in 2004.

 Career

 Teaching

 Aside from making films, Citarella also teaches at the Universidad Nacional de La Plata (UNLP), where runs a thesis workshop focused on scriptwriting.
+She has had her films screened at Harvard university, where she gave a lecture about her critically acclaimed film Trenque Lauquen.

 La mujer de los perros (2015)

 Citarella and Verónica Llinás co-directed La mujer de los perros (Dog Lady), which garnered attention from international film festivals.
 Notably, it was an official selection for the Rotterdam Film Festival for 2015 and won Best Actress at the Buenos Aires International Festival of Independent Cinema.